A PoW-less Bitcoin with Certified Byzantine Consensus: Introduction

 \subsection{Public strengths, in private}

-Bitcoin is the one platform to combine the following 5 features. \begin{enumerate}[leftmargin=14pt] \item {\bf Focus}.
-The original focal point of Bitcoin---digital payments---aligns with our prospective use cases more than other DLTs focused on, e.g., programmability, tokenisation, decentralized finance (DeFi). \item {\bf Reliability}.
-Bitcoin has been extensively studied by the Academy and has been open to attacks on the Internet for over 13 years; it has had arguably more scrutiny than any other DLT.
+Bitcoin is the one platform to combine the following characteristics. \begin{enumerate}[leftmargin=14pt] \item {\bf History}.
+Bitcoin is to date the oldest DLT platform operating in a real-world environment.
+Moreover, the history of the project has shown to date a strong commitment towards the stability of the adopted technologies and long-term backward-compatibility. \item {\bf Focus}.
+The primary focal point of Bitcoin---digital payments---aligns with our prospective use cases more than other DLTs.
+Moreover, other non-payments use cases can also be envisioned (e.g., tokenisation, thanks to recent developments such as RGB\footnote{\url{https://rgb.tech/}}, Taro\footnote{\url{https://docs.lightning.engineering/the-lightning-network/taro/taro-protocol}}, Ordinals/BRC-20\footnote{\url{https://ordinals.com/}}). \item {\bf Reliability}.
+Bitcoin has been extensively studied by the Academy and has been open to attacks on the Internet for almost 15 years; it has had arguably more scrutiny than any other DLT.
 So, we reuse a wealth of battle-tested software machinery in a permissioned setting---a good starting point for, e.g, mission critical payment applications. \item {\bf Extensibility}.
 The scripting language of Bitcoin is a good trade-off between programmability and safety.
 It has seen the largest ever deployment of any decentralized programmable machine, while keeping a small surface of attack compared to Turing-complete DLTs.
-Fortunately, its programmability is strong enough to implement most (all?) second layer constructions that are relevant in, e.g., the payment domain. \item {\bf Openness}.
+Fortunately, its programmability is strong enough to implement most (all?) second layer constructions that are relevant in our domain. \item {\bf Openness}.
 Most software/protocols in Bitcoin are open.
 There is a rich ecosystem of competences, software, and services around its blockchain, from open source communities and organizations---both large and small.
 This implies a level-playing field open to, e.g., small Fintechs, which is important in potential pro-competitive public shared platforms. \item {\bf Liveliness}.
 The communities developing Bitcoin are large, lively, and diverse; a profusion of new features/updates are always in the work.
 And, while the \emph{network effect} sustaining the Bitcoin stack is one of the largest in existence as far as DLTs are concerned, there is \emph{no private organisation in key roles}: A nice attribute for applications such as CBDCs. \end{enumerate}

 The most part of all these features are PoW-independent.
 There is much to reuse in a permissioned, payment-oriented blockchain.